 - MediaBang Paint painting with tools for comic artists like panels, perspective gridline, etc.

-- Visual Studio Code IDE with Node.js debugger, markdown text editor and plugins galore
+- Visual Studio Code IDE with debugger (great for Node.js), markdown text editor and plugins galore

-- VirtualBox runs Windows in a virtual machine (use 90-day Windows VM images from Microsoft)
+- VirtualBox virtual machine (great to run Windows using the free 90-day Windows VM images from Microsoft)

 - TextWrangler text editor

 - Firefox my current browser of choice

 - Moonlight Chrome NVIDIA GameStream client, installed a Chrome extension.
 I have a post on Moonlight in macOS and iOS

 - Vivaldi very configurable browser, also based on Chromium

 - NetSpot free edition for Wi-Fi coverage for site survey

 - Privoxy non-caching web proxy with filtering i.e. ad-blocking